 TP - Kettering

-What if you were to ask why they think that caused their phobia, they might look puzzled as if you hadn’t heard their explanation.
-What I really mean is, lots of people get stuck in cupboards or enclosed spaces when they are playing as children, do they all develop claustrophobia?
+If you were to ask why they think that experience caused their phobia, they might look puzzled as if you hadn’t heard their explanation.
+Lots of people get stuck in cupboards or enclosed spaces when they are playing as children, do they all develop claustrophobia?
 Of course not.
 So, what made this one person different?
 There must be something else…

 It’s a conundrum that psychologist has considered for a long time.
 One way to explain the individual differences in people developing nervous disorders (anxiety, depression phobias, e.t.c.) is that they have a predisposition to the condition and this makes them vulnerable to developing the condition in the right circumstances.